Do You Know All Your Options?

 - Advantage: Sometimes a postponement allows people to ‘cool off’ and/or revisit the problem another way.

-- Disadvantage: Postponements that are used to get away from dealing with the problem are not useful to resolving the conflict.
+- Disadvantage: Postponements that are used to get away from dealing with the problem are not useful in resolving the conflict.

 6. Resolving Conflict: Problem Solve